Amitesh218/Financial-anomaly-detection-using-ml/README.md

 you'll get the outputs of the csv files in the financial_anomaly directories if you cant find em in one, make sure to check the other...
 Yeah, i know, not very demure.
 But i cant be bothered.
 If it works, don't fix it ykwim

+## Shutting down and reopening

+*docker desktop*

+shut down the docker engine, DUH or stop the containers using the ui

+*docker*

+just type `docker-compose down` on a terminal

+this could be a problem when working with multiple other containers but i don't think anyones ever gonna read this anyways so imma just let it be actually no nvm im curious now okay so a quick google search fetched me the results:
+`docker container stop [OPTIONS] CONTAINER [CONTAINER...]`

+use this to stop specific containers

+to restart all of this,
+js open a terminal in a directory with the docker-compose file and run

+`docker-compose up`

+> (also youre gonna have to copy paste the token every time... haha... if it aint broke, dont fix it amirite!)